Careers in Clinical Animal Behaviour

 From this strong practical foundation, you can then begin to build on your clinical training.
 This can be done by a variety of means, such as through clinical training provided by an employer or a charity sector organisation, or gradually through consultations that you run in your own business, or by shadowing and working with well-established clinicians.
 If you do practise independently, it is very important for the welfare of the animal you are working with, as well as the owners, other animals and people it could come into contact with, that you know the limits of your own competence and do not practise outside them.
 Otherwise there may well be serious legal ramifications for you in the future.

-FABC provides a mentoring scheme, which will support you through your clinical training.
+FABC provides a mentoring scheme for Candidate Members, which will support you through your clinical training.
 This scheme is not a requirement for membership, or for becoming accredited as a clinical animal behaviourist, but it can be a helpful addition to guide you through your journey.

 To develop your understanding of what happens at a behaviour consultation it is helpful to observe consultations run by a number of established clinical animal behaviourists (and veterinary behaviourists) in your chosen species.
 Everyone is different, but as a guideline you could aim to observe about 10 cases across a range of different behaviour problems.
 Once you and your supervising clinicians (mentors) feel confident in your abilities, then you can start gradually taking more of a lead in certain cases.
 It’s a good idea to be mentored through at least 10 cases where you have taken the lead, dealing with various issues.
 Some people find it helpful to be mentored through many more cases.